computerjazz/react-native-swipeable-item/README.md

 3. `import SwipeItem from 'react-native-swipeable-item'`

 ### Props

+_NOTE:_ Naming is hard.
+When you swipe _right_, you reveal the item on the _left_.
+So what do you name these things?
+I have decided to name everything according to swipe direction.
+Therefore, a swipe left reveals the `renderUnderlayLeft()` component with width `underlayWidthLeft`.
+Not perfect but it works.

 Name | Type | Description
 :--- | :--- | :---
 `renderUnderlayLeft` | `() => React.ReactNode` |  Component to be rendered underneath row on left swipe.